 VISUAL EXPERIENCE IN A DOCUMENTARY.

-The aircraft will be fitted with five cameras, two outside on the wings and three inside the cockpit and lots of video and still photographs will be taken along the route.
-We have solved the filming problems by remotely controlling the cameras from inside the aircraft to film directly overhead and in front of the aircraft.
-Cameras can film the side of the aircraft and we will use this facility to include the logo of all donors in the documentary on many occasions.
+The plan is to equip the aircraft with five cameras, two outside on the wings and three inside the cockpit and lots of video and still photographs will be taken along the route.
+Cameras can film the side of the aircraft and will be used to include the logo of all donors in the documentary on many occasions.

 Two cameras inside the aircraft will cover the activity in the cockpit as the pilot and navigator deal with flying the plane.
 Finally a hand held camera will be used to take footage at every refuelling and overnight stop.
 Corrugated iron hangers with a backdrop of snow covered mountains in rural Alaska or sand dunes in the Mongolian wilderness will be the norm.

 The data from all these sources will form the documentary which will be produced by a specialist producer.
 The documentary will include pre-flight footage showing fundraising at events, training and preparation.

 While all the channels that were contacted were keen their criteria was a problem, they would require a cameraman, a soundman and their equipment in the aircraft.
 There isn’t enough space for this and the weight limit for the aircraft would be exceeded.
 After taking advice the decision was taken that Dot and Jim will film and photograph most of the documentary content then a professional team will produce the actual programme from the inflight, ground and departure and arrival footage.

 The TV promotion has started with an interview by Mark Edwardson from BBC Northwest Tonight which was also shown on BBC Breakfast.